Your passport for the international business world

 Additional activities and facilities

 In addition to the costs for the equipment and materials, additional activities and facilities may be offered, such as company visits and excursions in the Netherlands and abroad.
 These activities and facilities have an added value, but are voluntary and not necessary for following the programme and obtaining a diploma.
 These additional activities and facilities will be announced on this page as soon as possible.
 The indication of yearly costs for this is € 500,-

 You have to take class at three electives.
 These electives allow you to broaden or deepen your craftsmanship or prepare you to move on to a higher level.
 Each elective has an exam.
-The contents of the elective modules are determined by the school in consultation with the work field: Entrepreneurship mbo A, Entrepreneurship mbo B, Preparation hbo, and Durability.
-The modules are currently under development and the offer may still change.
+The contents of the elective modules are determined by the school in consultation with the work field.

 Summa College offers students of Summa International Business (SIBE) the opportunity to acquire a certificate of excellence during their studies.
 This European Business Baccalaureate Diploma (EBBD) prepares you for a career in international business life by providing you with the opportunity to enhance your soft skills, language skills and international mobility skills.
 Students with this certificate have shown to be able to live, study and work in a European context: assets for an international career!
 More information can be found on the website of EBBD.

 This is a programme with a limited number of places.
 It is important that you sign up as soon as possible.
 This way you will have a better chance at being able to start this programme, provided that you meet the admission requirements.
 It is also wise to sign up for another programme that suits you.